Green Office Initiative

 July 26, 2006

-Last week I posted about a project I have undertaken.
+Last week, I posted about the Green Office project I have undertaken.
 What I am aiming to do is find ways that small professional services companies (i.e. web designers and consultants, many of which are home-based) can operate their offices in environmentally friendly ways.

 Fundamental to this whole process is how you look at this exercise.
 Relative to most companies, our company does not put much stress on the environment.
 This is true of the offices of most FreshBooks users as well.
 But consider for a moment the cumulative impact of the thousands of FreshBooks users out there.
 All together…the impact is HUGE.
 Like a Fortune 500 company.